Post Office scandal: What the Horizon saga is all about

 Marriages broke down, and courts have heard how some families believe the stress led to health conditions, addiction and premature deaths.

 "The past nine years have been hellish and a total nightmare.
-This conviction has been a cloud over my life," said former Oxfordshire sub-postmaster Vipinchandra Patel, whose name was cleared late last year.
+This conviction has been a cloud over my life," said former Oxfordshire sub-postmaster Vipinchandra Patel, whose name was cleared in 2020.

-Seema Misra was pregnant with her second child when she was convicted of theft and sent to jail in 2010 and is now waiting to hear if her conviction will be quashed.
+Seema Misra was pregnant with her second child when she was convicted of theft and sent to jail in 2010.
 She said that she had been "suffering" for 15 years as a result of the saga.

 What was the turning point?